paskal/blog/content/post/2020-sre-vs-devops.markdown

 DevOps are making developers happy by increasing development velocity.

-Site Reliability Engineers are making business happy by providing meaningful and comprehendible visibility into technical systems' health.
+Site Reliability Engineers are making business happy by providing meaningful and comprehensible visibility into technical systems' health.
 Key is the ability to communicate risk in the same terms to both business and technical stakeholders.

 <!--more-->